 - 23mg – medium sized tomato

-We can’t make our own vitamin C so we need to get it from our diet, and as it’s water soluble it means we don’t store it so we need to consume it regularly.
+The human body can’t make its own vitamin C so we need to get it from our diet, and as it’s water soluble it means we don’t store it so we need to consume it regularly.

 It’s important for formation of collagen – who doesn’t want younger looking skin?
 Vitamin C helps collagen to form and is also involved in blood vessels, tendons, and ligaments.
 It may also be helpful converting cholesterol to bile acids which is important for proper digestive function.

 It’s also one of the major antioxidants which help keep us young – protecting our DNA from toxins e.g. smoking.
 It’s also great are helping to regenerate other antioxidants such as vitamin E. You may not have realised but it was this humble vitamin which banished scurvy (bruising easily, bleeding gums, losing teeth, hair loss).

 Large doses of vitamin C have been found to reduce the severity and duration of colds (Johnson CS 1994).

 The most common form of vitamin C supplement is Ascorbic Acid which can be quite acidic to the digestive system for some people.
 Magnesium ascorbate and calcium ascorbate are gentler forms of vitamin C.